zmike/zmike.github.io/_posts/2020-08-10-formatting.md

 This is very common, as `u_blitter` uses `PIPE_BIND_SAMPLER_VIEW` for blitting, and also many piglit tests will draw an image with `PIPE_BIND_SAMPLER_VIEW` and then use it as a framebuffer attachment, aka `PIPE_BIND_RENDER_TARGET`.

 The problem here is that Vulkan is a very specific API, and so at no point is it possible to "add" usage capabilities later.
-Furthermore, it's also the case that drivers may support either color attachment **or** sampler usage but not both.
+Furthermore, it's also the case that drivers may support either color attachment **or** sampler usage for a given format but not both.

 There's two specific parts of zink that this affects:
-* resource creation, where the usage bits need to be set for every possible usage so that the underlying driver allocates the right memory
+* resource creation, where the usage bits need to be set for the right usages so that the underlying driver allocates the right memory
 * blitting/copying, where it's necessary to know the underlying driver's capabilities for a format in order to be able to choose the right method for the transfer

 ## Solutions-ish